-To really connect with your audience, you need to speak to them in a language, format and tone of voice that speaks to them and their hearts.
-I help creative marketing, publishing and translation agencies and direct clients with creative translation, localisation and transcreation services from French and English into Spanish.
+To connect with your Spanish speaking audience, you need to speak to them in a language, format and tone of voice they understand.
+I help creative marketing and translation agencies and direct clients with creative translation, localisation and transcreation services from French and English into Spanish.

 SPANISH TRANSLATION SERVICES

-Translation: relaying a message from language A to language B in written form, generally though not always, in the same format, with the same purpose.
-Example: museum panels.
+Translation generally is relaying a message from language A to B in written form in the same format, with the same purpose, for example, museum panels for informative purposes.

 Professional translation involves a highly complex mix of informed decisions.
-Professional translators decide whether a translation is appropriate based on multiple factors including but not limited to:
+Professional translators decide whether a translation is appropriate for your text based on multiple factors including but not limited to:

-the target audience (level of formality or specialisation for a specific age, profession or regional group)
+the target audience (level of formality or specialisation)

 Professional translators translate meaning in context.
 In other words, we translate messages rather than individual words or sentences, including their apparent or hidden nuances.
-We decide what is relevant or not for the target culture and how to convey it in the most effective manner, something an automatic translation tool cannot do.
-For example, we decide the level of specialisation, the level of formality, the best text format, the best word order, the best sentence order, the best paragraph order, the best punctuation, the idioms that best match your jokes, whether to translate your jokes or adapt them or omit them…
+We decide what is relevant or not for the target culture and how to convey it in the most effective manner, something an automatic translation tool cannot do, for example, the level of specialisation, the level of formality, the best text format, the best word order, the best sentence order, the best paragraph order, the best punctuation, the idioms that best match your jokes, and even whether to translate your jokes, adapt them or omit them.

 SPANISH LOCALISATION SERVICES

-Localisation: using a regional language variant so that the translation resonates with that specific audience.
-Also so it is useful to your new audience.
-Examples: cookbook and website localisation.
+Localisation is using a regional language variant so that the translation resonates with that specific audience.
+Also so it is useful to them.
+Examples can be cookbook and website localisation.

 In cookbook translation, for example, the measures, ingredients, oven temperatures and vocabulary used by Spanish speakers in the USA will be different to those used by Spanish speakers in Spain, the same as food terminology varies immensely between the UK and the US.

-As well as the localisation of cultural elements (allusions, wordplay, colours, images), the key words you need to use in your copy and meta data so that your audience can find you on the wide web will also need to be localised.
-That means, in this case, researched in Spanish rather than literally translated and included into your copy and meta data.
-Thanks to the SEO course for multilingual web localisation I completed, I can help with key word research, key word localisation, old copy optimisation, meta data copywriting and Spanish SEO translation.
+In website translation, as well as the localisation or adaptation of cultural elements (allusions, wordplay, colours, images), the keywords you need to use in your copy and meta data so that your audience finds you on the web will also need to be localised.
+That means, in this case, researched in Spanish rather than literally translated from English, then included in your copy and meta data.

 SPANISH TRANSCREATION SERVICES

-The term transcreation, or creative translation, is attached to the translation of super creative advertising copy such as slogans, tag lines and adds.
-Here, you need to elicit an emotional response to engage the audience and make them want to buy your product, and your original strategies (imagery, wordplay, tone of voice) might not work for the new audience.
-Therefore, it will often need partial or full re-writing.
+Transcreation, a type of creative translation, is attached to the translation of super creative advertising copy such as slogans, tag lines and adds where you need to elicit an emotional response from your foreign target audience so they urgently want to buy your product.
+The problem is your original strategies (imagery, wordplay, tone of voice) might not work for them.
+For that reason, your copy will often need partial or full re-writing.
 We could say that transcreation is a mixture of translation and copywriting that requires a translator that likes to take the initiative rather than to follow the author closely, while, of course, respecting your creative brief and your company’s policies and style.